gladex/WavePrognosis/README.md

 # WavePrognosis
 The repository contains five additional files for manuscript under review.

-- Addtional file 1: Comparisons on the adopted wavelet-based and classic LASSO methods with diverse predictors, and the optimal methods are marked out with red color, respectively.
+- Addtional file 1: (PAAD) Comparisons on the proposed method, classic LASSO and wavelet-based methods with diverse predictors.

 - Addtional file 2: The full results of KEGG pathway analyses on the differentially expressed genes (DEG) in Pancreatic Ductal Adenocarcinoma (PDAC).